Abbott Laboratories (ABT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Abbott Laboratories (ABT) is $122.72, which is $19.85 above the current market price.
-The public float for ABT is 1.73B, and currently, short sellers hold a 0.69% ratio of that float.
-The average trading volume of ABT on February 22, 2023 was 4.65M shares.
+The average price predicted by analysts for ABT is $122.72, which is $23.73 above the current price.
+The public float for ABT is 1.73B and currently, short sellers hold a 0.69% ratio of that float.
+The average trading volume of ABT on February 28, 2023 was 4.76M shares.

-The stock of Abbott Laboratories (ABT) has seen a -4.49% decrease in the past week, with a -8.13% drop in the past month, and a 1.06% gain in the past quarter.
-The volatility ratio for the week is 1.71%, and the volatility levels for the past 30 days are at 1.72% for ABT.
-The simple moving average for the last 20 days is -5.77% for ABT stock, with a simple moving average of -3.27% for the last 200 days.
+The stock of Abbott Laboratories (ABT) has seen a -6.53% decrease in the past week, with a -10.17% drop in the past month, and a -5.90% fall in the past quarter.
+The volatility ratio for the week is 2.34%, and the volatility levels for the past 30 days are at 1.79% for ABT.
+The simple moving average for the last 20 days is -7.64% for ABT stock, with a simple moving average of -6.72% for the last 200 days.

 Analysts’ Opinion of ABT